-An external table is a Kusto schema entity that references data stored outside the Azure Data Explorer database.
+An external table is a schema entity that references data stored external to a Kusto database in your cluster.

 Similar to tables, an external table has a well-defined schema (an ordered list of column name and data type pairs).
-Unlike tables where data is ingested into Azure Data Explorer cluster, external tables operate on data stored and managed outside Azure Data Explorer cluster.
+Unlike tables where data is ingested into your cluster, external tables operate on data stored and managed outside your cluster.

 Supported external data stores are: